Save the Bean Family Farm!

 The future of the Bean Farm depends on community support.

-Contact the Westwood Land Trust and urge them to allow farming on the Clapboardtree Meadows/Prout Farm land: Contact Link.
+Contact the Westwood Land Trust and urge them to allow farming on the Clapboardtree Meadow (formerly Prout Farm) land: Contact Link.

 Email the Westwood Select Board at selectboard@townhall.westwood.ma.us to voice your support.